Skip to main content

 Getting started on FreeBSD

-FreeBSD uses the same routerd resource model as Ubuntu and NixOS, but the host artifacts are FreeBSD-native. routerd renders rc.conf.d, rc.d scripts, pf.conf, dhclient.conf, dnsmasq configuration, mpd5.conf, and dynamic ifconfig gif operations for DS-Lite.
+FreeBSD uses the same routerd resource model as Ubuntu, but the host artifacts are FreeBSD-native. routerd renders rc.conf.d, rc.d scripts, pf.conf, dhclient.conf, dnsmasq configuration, mpd5.conf, and dynamic ifconfig gif operations for DS-Lite.

-This tutorial assumes FreeBSD 14.x and a source install under /usr/local.
+This tutorial assumes FreeBSD 14.x and a release install under /usr/local.
 Use examples/freebsd-edge.yaml as the reference configuration.

-The FreeBSD base system already provides ifconfig, sysctl, service, sysrc, pfctl, pflog0, netstat, sockstat, ping, and traceroute.
+The FreeBSD base system already provides ifconfig, route, sysctl, service, sysrc, pfctl, pflog0, netstat, sockstat, ping, and traceroute.
+Use ./install.sh --list-deps to inspect the package and command list.

 sudo install -d -m 0755 /usr/local/etc/routerd